sosan/kubernetes/01_Deploy to Kubernetes in Google Cloud/02_Orchestrating_the_Cloud_with_Kubernetes.md

 Click **Check my progress** below to check your lab progress.
 If you successfully created Kubernetes cluster and deploy Nginx container, you'll see an assessment score.

-<ql-activity-tracking step="1">Create a Kubernetes cluster and launch Nginx container</ql-activity-tracking>
+Create a Kubernetes cluster and launch Nginx container

 Now that you've seen a quick tour of kubernetes, it's time to dive into each of the components and abstractions.